 We currently purchase our pizza cheese from a single supplier.
 In 2007, the Company entered into a new arrangement with this supplier.
-Under this arrangement, the supplier agreed to provide an uninterrupted supply of cheese and the Company agreed to a five year pricing period during which it agreed to purchase all of its primary pizza cheese for the Company's United States stores from this supplier or, alternatively, pay to the supplier an amount reflecting any benefit previously received by the Company under the new pricing terms.
+Under this arrangement, the supplier agreed to provide an uninterrupted supply of cheese and the Company agreed to a five-year pricing period during which it agreed to purchase all of its primary pizza cheese for the Company's domestic stores from this supplier or, alternatively, pay to the supplier an amount reflecting any benefit previously received by the Company under the new pricing terms.
 The pricing schedule is directly correlated to the CME block cheddar price.
 The majority of our meat toppings come from a single supplier under a contract that began in July 2008 and expires in July 2010.
-The Crunchy Thin Crust dough is currently sourced by another single supplier pursuant to requirements contracts that expire in 2009.
 We have the right to terminate these arrangements for quality failures and for uncured breaches.

 We believe that alternative suppliers for all of these ingredients are available, and all of our pizza boxes, sauces and other ingredients are sourced from various suppliers.
 While we may incur additional costs if we are required to replace any of our suppliers, we do not believe that such additional costs would have a material adverse effect on our business.
 We also entered into a multi-year agreement with Coca-Cola effective January 1, 2003 for the contiguous United States.
-The contract provides for Coca-Cola to be our exclusive beverage supplier and expires on the later of December 31, 2009 or such time as a minimum number of cases of Coca-Cola® products are purchased by us.
+The contract provides for Coca-Cola to be our exclusive beverage supplier and expires at such time as a minimum number of cases of Coca-Cola® products are purchased by us.
 We continually evaluate each supply category to determine the optimal sourcing strategy.

 We have not experienced any significant shortages of supplies or any delays in receiving our food or beverage inventories, restaurant supplies or products.
 The current economic environment has created additional financial pressures for some of our suppliers; however we do not currently anticipate disruptions in our supplies.
-Prices charged to us by our suppliers are subject to fluctuation, and we have historically been able to pass increased costs and savings on to our stores.
+Prices charged to us by our suppliers are subject to fluctuation and we have historically been able to pass increased costs and savings on to our stores.
 We may periodically enter into financial instruments to manage the risk from changes in commodity prices.
 We do not engage in speculative transactions nor do we hold or issue financial instruments for trading purposes.